andferrari/PAINTER.jl/doc/source/variables.rst

   - ``eps1``: Primal Residual stopping criterium in ADMM algorithm.
 Default: ``1e-6``.
   - ``eps2``: Dual Residual stopping criterium in ADMM algorithm.
 Default: ``1e-6``.
   - ``FOV``: Field Of View of the reconstructed image in ArcSecond.
 Default: ``40e-3``
-  - ``mask3D``: Support constraint, can be a path to a fits file, an user Array, an empty Array is default and returns a unconstraint support, or can be initialized with the ``mask(...)`` function.
-In case of array dimensions are checked and corrected, default: no constraint
+  - ``mask3D``: Binary mask defining the support constraint. ``mask3D`` can be
+    - a path to a fits file,
+    - an user Array,
+    - an empty Array (no constraint).
+    ``mask3D`` can be set by function ``mask(...)``.
+Default: no constraint.
   -  ``xinit3D``: Initial Estimate, as for the mask, this parameter accept a path to a fits files.
 Can also be an Array, or complexe visibilities.
-In case of array dimensions are checked and corrected,
-   default: centered dirac att all wavelengths
+In case of array dimensions are checked and corrected, default: centered dirac att all wavelengths

 -  ``indfile``: allow to reduce the set of file present in the ``Folder``, default: all files
 -  ``indwvl``: allow to restrict the set of wavelength used (wavelength